 After significant declines in 2002 and 2003, total non-agricultural employment in Massachusetts eventually increased 0.5 percent in 2005 and continued to increase every year through 2008.
 After a large dip in 2009, employment has continued to grow steadily with Non-Farm employment increasing 1.7 percent in 2014.
-2014 also had the highest numbers to date with an annual average over 3.4 million and the month of December's employment nearly reaching 3.5 million.
+2014 also had the highest numbers to date with an annual average over 3.4 million.
+This trend continues to the present with current Non-Farm employment averages 3.4 million in the first quarter of 2015.

 After years of moderate but steady declines or near-zero growth in the late nineties and early 2000s, manufacturing employment in the state experienced steep annual declines in 2002 (10.2 percent) and 2003 (7.0 percent) before returning to more moderate declines in 2004 (3.5 percent).
-After a steep decline of 9.5 percent in 2009, the decline returned to a less dramatic 2.2 percent in 2010.
+After a steep drop of 9.5 percent in 2009, the decline returned to a less dramatic 2.2 percent in 2010.
 Employment grew slightly in 2011 at 0.2 percent but has since been decreasing slightly each year.
-December 2014 saw manufacturing employment drop 0.8% since December of 2013.
+December 2014 saw Manufacturing employment drop 0.8% since December of 2013.
 The seasonally adjusted estimate for 2014 was slightly lower than the 2013 estimate (249 compared to 250 thousand).
+The first quarter data for 2015 shows Manufacturing employment increasing to 250.